Nikon D3X vs Olympus E-30

 Studio photographers will appreciate that the Nikon D3X (unlike the E-30) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D3X and the E-30 have been discontinued, but can regularly be found used on eBay.
+Both the D3X and the E-30 have been discontinued, but can regularly be found used on ebay.
 Neither of the two has a direct successor, so they represent the end of the respective camera lines from Nikon and Olympus.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the D3X and E-30 can be found, respectively, in the Nikon D3X Manual (free pdf) or the online Olympus E-30 Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D3X or the Olympus E-30 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.